Transactional Analysis Psychotherapy

 WHAT TO DO NOW

-Working with a psychotherapist, you can learn why you developed this Driver and also how to navigate the strengths and difficulties this may bring you.
+Working with a psychotherapist, you can learn why you developed these Drivers and also how to navigate the strengths and difficulties this may bring you.

 Psychotherapy-Somerset